gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Prerequisites

 This lab assumes you have completed [Lab 2: Send Telemetry from an Azure Sphere to Azure IoT Central](../Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md).
 You will have created an Azure IoT Central application, connected Azure IoT Central to your Azure Sphere Tenant, and you have configured the **app_manifest.json** for Azure IoT Central.

 ---

+## Introduction to the Learning Path Labs

+There are a number of Learning Path libraries that support these labs.
+These Learning Path C functions are prefixed with **lp_**, typedefs and enums are prefixed with **LP_**.

+The Learning Path libraries are open source and contributions are welcome.

+The Learning Path libraries are built from the [Azure Sphere Samples](https://github.com/Azure/azure-sphere-samples) and aim to demonstrate best practices.

+The Learning Path libraries are **not** part of the official Azure Sphere libraries or samples.

+---